Keerthana-19/MIT_FutureMakers/README.md

   2) What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?
       - Running models in TensorFlow often requires preprocessing of the data to ensure that there is no bias towards certain categories or distracting features that may lower accuracy.

+**7/15/21 (Day 10):**
+  1) How do you think Machine Learning or AI concepts were utilized in the design of this game?

+     - A machine learning model was trained to mimic your hiring method based on your early hiring decisions.

+  2) Can you give a real-world example of a biased machine learning model, and share your ideas on how you make this model more fair, inclusive, and equitable?
+Please reflect on why you selected this specific biased model.

+     - Facial recognition models such as Face ID on Apple’s iPhone are biased in their identification of users’ faces.
+They are often trained on datasets that are heavily dominated by Caucasian features and, as a result, are less accurate in recognizing users of different ethnicities.
+To fix this issue, it is necessary for them to even out their training data distribution by adding more images from a variety of ethnicities.